Aim and Scope

 Esther Visser, PhD researcher Center for Neurogenomics and Cognitive Research (CNCR), VU

-The following are the Partner research institutes and universities, contributing to Amsterdam Science magazine:
+The following research institutes and universities are partner or friend of Amsterdam Science magazine:

 AMOLF Institute is one of the research laboratories of the Foundation for Fundamental Research on Matter (FOM), part of the Netherlands Organisation for Scientific Research (NWO).
 Research area: complex molecular and materials systems.